Ricky’s talks about how his Gran’s dementia diagnosis impacts his whole family and why he is supporting the ‘We live with dementia’ campaign.

 Whether a person has dementia alone or other health conditions alongside, it’s important that plans are made to ensure they receive good end of life care.
 This can include a shift from treatments that may cause distress or have limited benefit, and more towards a focus on comfort care.

-Amongst professionals, it’s usually understood that a person will move towards end of life care when it’s thought that they are within the last months or years of life.
-This can be very individual and is often difficult to predict, so it’s better to focus on their needs rather than on how long they may have left to live.
+The end of life stage could last days, weeks, months or even a year or more.
+It is often difficult to predict, so it is better to focus on the person’s needs rather than on how long they may have left to live.

 Signs that a person with dementia might be approaching the end of their life include:

-- significantly reduced appetite, loss of interest in food and drink, or refusing it completely
+- significantly reduced appetite, loss of interest in food and drink.

 - weight loss